History, tourist information, and nearby accommodation

 The interior of Hever features some excellent Tudor furniture, portraits, and tapestries, as well as a costumed figure exhibit in the Long Gallery.
 There are exhibitions relating to Henry VIII and Anne, as well as a room devoted to a rather grisly display of medieval instruments of torture.
-Two illuminated Book of Hours inscribed by Anne Boleyn are proudly displayed.
+Two illuminated Books of Hours inscribed by Anne Boleyn are proudly displayed.

-The garden setting was enhance by the creation of the lake, which stretches to 35 acres in size.
+The garden setting was enhanced by the creation of the lake, which stretches to 35 acres in size.
 It took two years of digging to create the lake, and as many as 800 men were involved in the digging at one time.

 Mention must be made of Anne Boleyn's Walk, lined by trees planted over 100 years ago, and the Splashing Water Maze, which has proved especially popular with children.

 Also of interest to children of all ages is the Miniature Model Houses exhibit.
-Commissioned by the current owner of Hever, this collection of marvelous miniatures depicts life from Domesday England to the time of the Victorian country house - all in 1/12th scale!
+Commissioned by the current owner of Hever, this collection of marvellous miniatures depicts life from Domesday England to the time of the Victorian country house - all in 1/12th scale!

-England, TN8 7NG
+Address: Edenbridge, Kent, England, TN8 7NG

 Attraction Type: Castle

 Location: 3 m SE Edenbridge off B2026

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Historic Time Periods: